BUEC500C1/twitter-summarizer-rest-service-rjewing/README.md

 curl localhost:5000/video?user=elonmusk
 ```
 This will return a json object with a message letting you know that the video has been queued for processing and a URL to view the video which will be available when it finishes.

+### /display
+If we browse to the display_url returned when queueing a new video, we can view the video directly in our browser.
+This is simpler than downloading the video if all you want to do is watch it.

+### /videos/VIDEO_ID
+This is the endpoint to download the video.
+It will download the video associated with the VIDEO_ID provided.

 ### /progress
 We can check the progress of the video on the "/progress" endpoint, which will tell us what step of the task it is on and when it finishes.
 The response looks as follows, where VIDEO_ID is the video UUID: